 The Aleutian Islands Area includes all waters of Alaska west of the longitude of the tip of Cape Sarichef, east of 172° E. Long., and south of 54°36' N. Lat.
-These regulations apply on waters within and inland waters adjacent to the Alaska Maritime National Wildlife Refuge (see Map 8 on previous page).
+These regulations apply on waters within and inland waters adjacent to the Alaska Maritime National Wildlife Refuge (see Aleutian Islands Area map on previous page).

-Species / Customary and Traditional Use Determinations Harvest Limits Open Season Aleutian Islands Area All Fish Except Salmon, Trout, an • Residents of the Aleutian Islands Area and the Pribilof Islands.
-No limit Year round Adak District Salmon - Subsistence fishing pe ermit required. • Residents of the Aleutian Islands Area and the Pribilof Islands.
-As specified on the permit (25 plus 25/member of household) Year round Trout and Char - Subsistence fis shing permit required. • Residents of the Aleutian Islands Area Under terms of the subsistence fishin g permit. and the Pribilof Islands.
-Rainbow Trout/steelhead taken incide may be retained for subsistence purpo entally in other subsistence net fisheries oses.
-Unalaska District Salmon - Subsistence fishing pe ermit required. • Residents of the Aleutian Islands Area and the Pribilof Islands.
-As specified on the permit (25 plus 25/member of household) Year round 6:00 a.m. to 9:00 p.m. except as specified on the subsistence fishing permit.
-Trout and Char - Subsistence fis shing permit required. • Residents of the Aleutian Islands Area Under terms of the subsistence fishing g permit. and the Pribilof Islands.
-Rainbow Trout/steelhead taken incidentally in other subsistence net fisheries may be retained for subsistence purposes.
-Akutan, Atka-Amlia, and Umnak Dis stricts Salmon • Residents of the Aleutian Islands Area and the Pribilof Islands.
-250 salmon Year round Trout and Char • Residents of the Aleutian Islands Area and the Pribilof Islands.
-No limit Year round Remainder of the Aleutian Islands A Area Salmon - Subsistence fishing permit required. • Residents of the Aleutian Islands Area and the Pribilof Islands.
-250 with gear (and other harvest limits) specified on a subsistence fishing permit.
-Year round Trout and Char - Subsistence fis , • Residents of the Aleutian Islands Area Under terms of the subsistence fishing permit. and the Pribilof Islands.
-Rainbow Trout/steelhead taken incidentally in other subsistence ne may be retained for subsistence purposes.
+Species / Customary and Traditional Use Determinations Harvest Limits Open Season Aleutian Islands Area All Fish Except Salmon and Trout • Residents of the Aleutian Islands Area and the Pribilof Islands No limit Year round Adak District Salmon - Subsistence fishing pe rmit required. • Residents of the Aleutian Islands Area and the Pribilof Islands 25 plus 25/household Year round Trout and Char - Subsistence fis hing permit required. • Residents of the Aleutian Islands Area and the Pribilof Islands Rainbow Trout/steelhead taken inci may be retained for subsistence pur dentally in other subsistence fisheries poses Unalaska District Salmon - Subsistence fishing pe rmit required. • Residents of the Aleutian Islands Area and the Pribilof Islands 25 plus 25/member of household Year round 6:00 a.m. to 9:00 p.m.
+Trout and Char - Subsistence fis hing permit required. • Residents of the Aleutian Islands Area and the Pribilof Islands • Residents of the Aleutian Islands Area Rainbow Trout/steelhead taken incidentally in other subsistence fisheries Akutan, Atka-Amlia, and Umnak Di stricts Salmon • Residents of the Aleutian Islands Area and the Pribilof Islands 250 salmon Year round Trout and Char • Residents of the Aleutian Islands Area and the Pribilof Islands No limit Year round Remainder of the Aleutian Islands Area Salmon - Subsistence fishing permit required. • Residents of the Aleutian Islands Area and the Pribilof Islands 250 salmon Year round Trout and Char - Subsistence fis hing permit required. • Residents of the Aleutian Islands Area and the Pribilof Islands Rainbow Trout/steelhead taken incidentally in other subsistence fisheries may be retained for subsistence purposes